digitallawyer/openlegaldictionary/_definitions/serjeanty.md

   service to the king in person, as to carry hls banner or sword, or to be hls butler, champlon, or other officer at his coronation.
-Petit serjeanty differed from grand serjeanty, in that the service rendered to the king was not of a personal nature, but consisted ln rendering bim annually some small implement of war, as a bow, sword, arrow, lance, or the like.
+Petit serjeanty differed from grand serjeanty, in that the service rendered to the king was not of a personal nature, but consisted in rendering bim annually some small implement of war, as a bow, sword, arrow, lance, or the like.
 Cowell; Brown
 published_at: '2018-07-07'
 layout: post